How to Bet on Sports for Beginners: 12 Tips to Know

 Suchat Pederson/The News Journal via USA TODAY NETWORK

-Over the past few years, sports betting has emerged from the shadows and into the mainstream.
+Over the past four years, sports betting has emerged from the shadows and into the mainstream.
 The anti-gambling stigma that existed for decades faded quickly in American popular culture, opening the door for a massive, multibillion-dollar legal sports betting industry to emerge.

 With sports betting now legal in many states, millions of sports fans will be looking to enter the betting market for the first time.